yoozzeek/react-context-modal/README.md

 ```

 ## Bundle size and dependencies
-The size of the modal component with all its hooks and provider is about 25.07 KB (gzip: 7.25 KB).
+The modal component with hooks and provider is approximately 25.07 KB (gzip: 7.25 KB).

 Based on two npm packages:
 - clsx